Bringing science to life in the ice hockey arena

 “It appeared out of the blue.
 No one else in my family has diabetes, so it must have been something else that triggered it,” Victor says.
 “It’s a severe disease but I decided already from the start that I wouldn’t allow the condition to stop me from becoming the best hockey player I can be.”

 He continues: “The insulin I use works great.
 Before Vadim told me about the role his company plays in the development of medicines, I didn’t reflect much on how mine was produced or transported safely.
 Now, I realize that I have a lot of skilled people to thank for being able to live a normal life and continue to pursue my hockey ambitions.”

 Victor and Vadim have parted ways since that day in the ice hockey arena in the south of Sweden, just a few kilometers away from the Getinge village – the place where Getinge was once founded and a major hub for producing Life Science solutions.

 Victor has moved on to play for another team and is happy that the insulin he takes keep giving him the opportunity to do what he loves.
 For Vadim, who used to play elite hockey himself, a growing family and his work in Getinge’s Life Science team take top priority these days.

 “I have worked at Getinge for twelve years now.
-I knew from the start that our solutions made a huge difference, and evolved into a whole new dimension when I trained Victor and could see for myself how much the medicines, enabled by our solutions, mean to the person who is waiting for them at the end of the chain.”
+I knew from the start that our solutions made a huge difference, but it got a whole new dimension when I trained Victor and could see for myself how much the medicines, enabled by our solutions, means to the person who is waiting for them at the end of the chain.”